CodeWithTejpratab/systems/README.md

 ## Getting Started

 To get started with the materials in this repository, follow these steps:
-Note: Make sure you adjust the '#!' line to your systems
+Note: Make sure you adjust the '#!' line to your systems.

 1. Download the file to your local machine: